AxisCommunications/acap-integration-examples-aws/images-to-aws-s3/README.md

 ## Cleanup

-To delete the deployed AWS resources, either use the AWS Console, or delete the CloudFormation stack using the AWS CLI in your shell.
+To delete the deployed AWS resources, delete the CloudFormation stack either via the AWS Console or via the AWS CLI using the following command.

 ```bash
 aws cloudformation delete-stack --stack-name <CloudFormation stack name>